Stat184-Fall2025/Sec5_FP_Max_Grace_Jeremy/README.md

 ### Interesting Insight (Optional)

 An interesting thing that we have discovered is that there is an almost completely global lull in birth rate.
 When observing birth rate in comparison to the population of a country, we still see lower birth rates despite whatever the country's population may be.
 The only areas with higher birth rates are in most of Africa, and a small portion in the Middle East.
-This can be seen in the BirthRateVsPopulation image inside of this repository.
+This can be seen in the PopulationBirthRate image inside of this repository.
+It can be found via the following link: https://github.com/Stat184-Fall2025/Sec5_FP_Max_Grace_Jeremy/blob/main/PopulationBirthRate.png

 ## Data Sources and Acknowledgements